fourchain40/NK_Repo/README.md

 DB_Manager.java, JavaFXNew.java - Worked with two other students to develop a course review system using JavaFX GUI and SQL, as well as presentation, business logic, and data layers following traditional course review site functionalities.

+Course_Review_Video.mov - Showcases the functionalities of the course review system as described above.